Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/README.md

     G --> |"Missing HbA1c or BMI<br>before diagnosis"|H["n=1,802 (2.9%)<br>1,032 Type 1 and 770 Type 2"]
     G --> I["<b>MODY calculator cohort</b>: n=60,243 (97.1%)<br>28,520 Type 1 and 31,723 Type 2"]
 ```

+In addition, we ran the MODY calculator on those with a diagnosis of MODY: n=56 with MODY codes only + n=85 with a mix of Type-specific codes who were classified as MODY based on their latest code.

 &nbsp;